auth0/docs/articles/multifactor-authentication/overview.md

 ### Customizing via Rules

 If you need to customize the multi-factor experience you are offering to your users, you may do so via [custom rules configurations for multi-factor authentication](/multifactor-authentication/custom).
-This might be needed, for example, if you wish to defined conditions (such as changes in geographic location or logins from unrecognized devices) which would trigger additional authentication challenges.
+This might be needed, for example, if you wish to trigger MFA for only specific applications, or for specific users based on user metadata or on IP addresses.

 ### Customizing Guardian